 So what are the benefits of adding AR to a journalist’s tool box, exactly?
 Well, on the plus side, it can add spatial elements to stories that may difficult to convey in words.

-“Visual media help people to get a better spatial understanding of how the event unfolded, like the Las Vegas [mass shooting].
+“Visual media helps people to get a better spatial understanding of how the event unfolded, like the Las Vegas [mass shooting].
 How high up was this person?
 Why was this shooting so effective?
 How did it work?
 How did a [bump stock gun accessory] enhance the gun’s ability to fire rapidly?” says Jeremy Rue, assistant dean for academics, and new media lecturer at Berkeley’s J-School.
 He thinks AR could be a tool for communicating that kind of information.

 Additionally, AR could help readers develop a more profound understanding of, and empathy for, the subjects covered in stories.